Please click on the link below for a simple summary of instructions on:

 5.)
 Completed Hourly Captains Weekly Chart for their hour (page 14 of organizational meeting folder) to share the team’s information in case anyone needs to make a contact to try to exchange their hour or find a substitute one week, where permissible.

 6.)
-If not given in advance of the weekend, for adorer formation, you could add (or place laminated copies in the chapel of) a sample guideline on:
+If not given in advance of the weekend, for adorer formation, you could add (or place laminated copies in the chapel of) a sample guidelines on:

 Note: You may want to remind adorers that Online and wireless devices can cause distractions, electromagnetic frequencies EMF and interrupt silence.
 Please be courteous.
 Printed materials and books such as the Bible, Catechism of the Catholic Church or Compendium etc. can be made available in the chapel.